AnshSingh16/Geometry_dash_clone_game/README.md

 **Enjoy the game!
 Share it with your friends or show it in your college project.**

-## IF YOU HAVE SOME YOUR IDEA TO MAKE IT UNIQUE.
+## IF YOU HAVE SOME OF YOUR IDEA TO MAKE IT UNIQUE.
 BE SURE TO TAG ME TO MY LINKEDIN AND GITHUB!
 ## LinkedIn: www.linkedin.com/in/anshsinghai